-In my uninformed and admittedly limited search, I found no timeline specifically breaking down how the zero came to life.
-I find lines that state it was discovered here, mysteriously listed there, and it appeared here, there, and elsewhere in the historical timeline, but in terms of some form of functionality it mirrors the resume of the misspent life of a cousin who never really did anything, but he was always there, until one day, he became the star of the family, and no one really knows how it happened.
+In my uninformed and admittedly limited search, I found no timeline specifically breaking down a concretized gestation cycle.
+Lines that state it was discovered here, mysteriously listed there, and it appeared here, there, and elsewhere in the historical timeline, but in terms of some form of functionality it mirrors the resume of the misspent life of a cousin who never really did anything, but he was always there, until one day he became the star of the family, and no one really knows how that happened.

 The research suggests that if those brave souls hadn’t weathered the storms, the progress we know today, wouldn’t have been possible.
 Zero defines nothing and everything at the same time.
 It can be used in positive and negative ways, and some suggest that those brave souls ended up furthering knowledge to advance Physics, Calculus, Engineering, and a large part of finance and economics.
 Isn’t it fascinating to think that without a counter-point to something, nothing more would’ve been possible?

-When we teach young brains full of mush the difficult concept of counting, we often start them out at one.
+When we teach young brains full of mush the difficult concept of counting, we often start them at the number one.
 Why?
-Is the zero too difficult for their brains to conceptualize.
+Is the zero too difficult for their brains to conceptualize?
 One, two, and three provide concrete proof of their existence, but the number zero “requires high-level abstraction.
 It requires the ability to represent a concept beyond what is perceived.”

 Zero is also one of the primary languages of the computer.
 We’ve all heard the phrase ones and zeroes.
 Zeroes are needed to create code and messages that the computer needs for functionality.
-If the properties of zero were never invented, discovered, and advanced, it’s possible we wouldn’t have the knowledge or the technology necessary for the computer?
+If the properties of zero were never invented, discovered, or advanced, is it possible we wouldn’t have the knowledge or the technology necessary for the computer?

 Even after everything it’s been through and everything it has accomplished for us, we still have no love for zero.
-The full zero, standing on it’s own, and the average between -1 and 1, represents absolute failure in the classroom, a total condemnation of our athletic ability on a scoreboard, and desperation when it appears alone in our bank accounts (zero involves some desperation, but not the total devastation the negative numbers create in this particular situation).
-We thought calling someone an absolute zero might be worst insult we can say about a person, until Billy Corgan reminded us of its positive attributes.
+The full zero, standing on it’s own, and the average between -1 and 1, represents absolute failure in the classroom, a complete condemnation of our athletic ability on a scoreboard, and some desperation when it appears alone in our bank accounts (zero involves some desperation, but not the total devastation the negative numbers create in this particular situation).
+We thought calling someone an absolute zero might be worst insult we can say about a person, until Billy Corgan came along and reminded us of its positive attributes.
 We also thought we had a firm grasp on the traits of nothing, until Jerry Seinfeld redefined it and showed how brilliant it could be.
 Now imagine going back in time to try to explain to the most brilliant minds in math and science how zero and its resulting concepts have shaped our world.
-Achieving something is just as important in our time as it is yours, we could say, but our civilization couldn’t have achieved anything if we didn’t explore nothing to its fullest extent.
+Achieving something is just as important in our time as it is yours, we could say, but our civilization couldn’t have achieved half of what we did without exploring the properties and possibilities of nothing.